libdebug/libdebug/docs/source/signal_hooking.rst

 Hijacking Loop Detection
 ^^^^^^^^^^^^^^^^^^^^^^^^
-When carelessly hijacking syscalls, it could happen that loops are created. libdebug automatically performs checks to avoid these situations with syscall hijacking and raises an exception if an infinite loop is detected.
+When carelessly hijacking syscalls, it could happen that loops are created. libdebug automatically performs checks to avoid these situations with signal hijacking and raises an exception if an infinite loop is detected.

 For example, the following code raises a `RuntimeError`: